With Spreadsheet.com, you can limit access to certain views in a worksheet to a specific group of users.

 Or, you can manage view permissions by clicking on the three-dot icon to the right of the view name in the Views sidebar.

 Either option will open the View permissions dialog where you can manage access to the view.
 By selecting Private, all users with access to the workbook can access the certain view.
-By selecting Public, you can specify which workbook users can access the certain view by toggling the checkmark boxes next to each user's name.
+By selecting Shared, you can specify which workbook users can access the certain view by toggling the checkmark boxes next to each user's name.

 Click the blue Save button in the lower right corner to save the permissions settings.